Thursday, September 3, 2009

 he hesitated. no, but she’s going

-, adding with feeling,
+to slaughter tomorrow, adding with feeling,

 thank you for stopping, as if gratitude